 Status for day-to-day practice

 The next steps include modelling the hydraulic forces near transitions using the detailed model to understand how the flow and cover erosion changes due to transitions.
-The insights obtained from the detailed model will be simplified in the fast analytical model to study the effect of transitions on the failure probability.
+Additionally, simple design rules are developed for the maximum force and its location along the dike profile based on simulations with the detailed model.

 Vera van Bergeijk